 The American Sign Language Project, NFP

-The American Sign Language Project Scholarship
+The Nicholas J. Deleonardis Scholarship of The American Sign Language Project

-The goal of the American Sign Language Project Scholarship is to encourage full-time college students in the State of Illinois to engage in research leading to noninvasive technologies that will improve communication between Deaf and hearing people.
+The goal of the Nicholas J. Deleonardis Scholarship is to encourage full-time college students to engage in research leading to noninvasive technologies that will improve communication between Deaf and hearing people.

 Amount of Award